shoaibk-dev/shoaibk-dev.github.io/_posts/2019-09-12-What-I-Strive-For.md

 ---
 layout: post
-title: I Am A Muslim
+title: What I Strive For..
 ---

 I sanctify Justice, glorify freedom, honour the human being, demonstrate gentleness with the weak, and remind the powerful of the One more powerful than them.